TeamEpiku/LethalCompany-Mods/BepInEx/plugins/Jordo-NeedyCats/README.md

 <sub>*The company pledges not to harm the cats.</sub>

 ## Known issues
-- Picking up and dropping a cat during the takeoff or landing phase may leave them stuck in place and possibly lost forever.
 - Some screen effects make the cats see through.

 ## Credits